 - Mrs. Meyer’s Baking Soda Cream Cleaner is another favorite of mine.
 Like the kitchen grout, we tried other options too, but this was the best at taking the grime and soap scum off.

-- At least half of the items I buy from Grove Collaborative are available in bulk, which saves me anywhere from 20-30% off the cost of buying each individual item.
+- At least half of the items I buy from Grove Collaborative are available in bulk, which saves me anywhere from 20-30% off the cost of buying individual items.
+I most often buy soap refills since I like to use my own soap dispenser at home.

 - Buying refills means less packaging and less shopping.
-Remember, if you’re a VIP member, shipping is always free.
-If you’re not a VIP member, stocking up on refills will save on shipping costs – but be sure to read below for an opportunity to try VIP for free!
+For example, my first order will come with reusable glass spray bottles, then refills will come in cleaning concentrates or a large recyclable plastic container.
+Remember, if you’re a VIP member, shipping is free.
+If you’re not a VIP member, stocking up on refills will save on shipping costs.
+Customizable refill shipments are a great option too!

-Grove Collaborative sometimes gives these cleaning cloths as VIP free items of the month.
+Grove Collaborative sometimes gives cleaning cloths as the VIP free items of the month.
 They’re amazing!
-I loved both of these items so much that I invested in a second set of each!
+I loved both of these Grove cleaning products so much that I invested in a second set of each!

 - Cellulose sponge cloths.
-They’re like reusable paper towels, except they’re super absorbent, dishwasher safe and hold up well over time to scrubbing and daily usage.
+They’re like reusable paper towels, except they’re super absorbent, dishwasher safe, and hold up well over time to scrubbing and daily usage.
+These are a perfect eco-friendly substitute for paper towels.

 - e-Cloth general purpose cloth.
 This was my first time using an e-cloth and I fell in love!

-- I’ve used it on splattered grease, cleaning up after dinner and scrubbing down the kitchen table.
-It’s gentle enough to use on painted surfaces (think cleaning doors around the door knobs – something the kids can do!) yet still tough enough to get dried on gunk off counters.
+- I’ve used it on splattered grease, cleaning up after dinner, and scrubbing down the kitchen table.
+It’s gentle enough to use on painted surfaces (think cleaning doors around the doorknobs – something the kids can do!) yet still tough enough to get dried gunk off counters.

-Making your own laundry supplies is one of the easier natural living DIY’s I’ve ventured upon.
+Making my own laundry supplies is one of the easier categories of natural living DIYs I’ve tried so far.
 In fact, I’ve been using homemade laundry detergent, stain remover, and bleach alternative for years without any issues.

-But that’s not the case for everyone, and there are times when I am not able to make them myself, so Grove collective offers these excellent laundry products too!
+But that’s not the case for everyone, and there have been times when I wasn’t able to make them myself, so I sometimes shop the Grove cleaning supplies laundry section too for these items:

 - Laundry Detergent